 The readers are advised that the preferred laboratory has changed after concerns arose over the quality of the analyses performed.
-After unexpected results were provided and confirmed internally, another laboratory was recruited (3 samples re-analyzed) and yielded widely varying nutrient levels in the same samples, identifying the issue of reliability.
+After unexpected results much lower than typical vitamin D3 levels were provided and confirmed internally, another laboratory was recruited (3 samples re-analyzed) and yielded widely varying nutrient levels in the same samples, identifying the issue of reliability.
 It is therefore recommended to take the results presented here with a grain of salt and rather as indications of possible issues instead of definitive proof thereof.